woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode1.md

 **Alexandra**: Yes, I’d like that.

 **Richard**: Here they are.
 Family Album, U.S.A.
 It’s an album of pictures of the United States: the cities, the special places, and the people.
-And these are pictures of people working: steelworkers, bankers, police, street vendors, ambulance drivers, doctors...Oh, this is my father.
+And these are pictures of people working: steelworkers, bankers, police, street vendors, ambulance drivers, doctors...
+Oh, this is my father.
 He’s a doctor.
 This is my mother.

 **Alexandra**: What’s her name?